MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-the-Application-Code.md

 ---
 title: Upgrade Application Code
-description: The article explains how to upgrade the application code and how to merge code from different versions of the application. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na
+description: The article explains how to upgrade the application code to version 14 and how to merge code from different versions of the application. ms.custom: na ms.date: 04/01/2021 ms.reviewer: na